AllenKafchinski/Pumpfun-bump-bot/ReadMe.md

 ---

-## Future Enhancements

-- **Advanced Logging**: Add logging for transaction history and error reports.
-- **Analytics Dashboard**: Integrate with a dashboard for monitoring trading performance.
-- **DEX Integration**: Add support for trading via decentralized exchanges like Serum or Jupiter.
-- **Telegram Alerts**: Notify users when certain conditions are met (e.g., low SOL balance).

----

 ## Contributing

 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request with your changes.